Saving for their children's higher education is perhaps the number one financial priority for parents in UAE.

 Which is fair to a large extent, as it is difficult to predict the future...

-However, it is important to plan early and start saving for your child's education to be able to create good opportunities for them.
+However, t is important to plan early and start saving for your child's education.

-By planning, visualizing and encouraging your child to pursue quality higher education, you can create a fuutre, instead of waiting for things to happen or fall in place.
+By planning, visualizing and providing your child good opportunities, you can Create a Future, instead of waiting for things to happen or fall into place.

 You can begin with shortlisting the most likely destinations(Countries) within your income range...